min2ha/ukwa-site/content/target/53381/index.en.md

   "subject": "Brexit"
 }

-# British Ceramic Confederation: The Future of UK Trade Remedies - Position Statement for the General Election

 As the UK leaves the European Union, it will need to develop its own independent trade policy that fits with a wider industrial strategy.
 This includes developing a system of trade remedies, the instruments that are used to combat market distortions (such as dumping and subsidised exports) that disrupt genuine free trade and that are economically devastating